Unifying Team Development Environments with Docker Daemon Global Configuration

 Environment Default Path Notes

-3. Typical Workflow: “Create File → Restart Daemon”
+3. Basic Usage Pattern: "Create File → Restart Daemon"

-From now on, any new container inherits these defaults unless overridden.
+From now on, any new containers started will inherit these global settings as defaults, unless otherwise specified.

 4.1 Why Global DNS?

-If containers frequently complain about “cannot resolve external APIs” or “internal domains not resolving,” it’s usually because they rely on the host’s DNS configuration.
+If you frequently encounter issues like containers "strangely failing to find external APIs" or "internal domains not resolving," it's usually because they depend on the host's DNS settings/environment.

 4.2 Configuration Example (daemon.json)